adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 As you can see, it is quite a bit of work just to perform a simple operation.
 The payoff is that we are able to do the operation on a very large data set all at once.
 More work would be required to get the code running optimally in the context of a larger program.
 This code is far from optimal but the first step in development is always to just get it working.

 During development it is wise to check for errors after every api call and kernel launch in order catch any errors as soon as possible.
-This has a performance cost but when we're confident that the application works, we can relax on the error handling and start optimizing in order to get the most out of the GPU.
+This has a performance cost but when we are confident that the application works, we can relax on the error handling and start optimizing in order to get the most out of the GPU.

 As with anything, there is work involved making a GPU compatible program.
 For an idea of how much work, check out the CUDA programming guide.